-A delivery system, as shown in Figure 1, is comprised of an inner tubing assembly that contains the guidewire lumen, a stent delivery sheath (2) and a system stability sheath (3), which are linked together by means of a handle (4).
-The guidewire lumen terminates distally in an atraumatic catheter tip (5) and originates proximally in a luer hub (6) designed to accept a compatible guidewire.
-The self-expanding stent (1) is constrained in the space between the guidewire lumen and stent delivery sheath.
+A delivery system, as shown in Figure 1, is comprised of an inner tubing assembly that contains the guidewire lumen, a stent delivery sheath (3) and a system stability sheath (4), which are linked together by means of a handle (7).
+The guidewire lumen terminates distally in an atraumatic catheter tip (1) and originates proximally in a luer hub (8) designed to accept a compatible guidewire.
+The self-expanding stent (2) is constrained in the space between the guidewire lumen and stent delivery sheath.
 Unintended stent movement during sheath retraction is restricted by the delivery system.
-The stent delivery sheath has a radiopaque zone (7) at its distal end.
-Prior to deployment, the shipping lock (8) must be removed and discarded.
+Prior to deployment, the safety lock slider (5) must be unlocked.

 Refer to "Stent Deployment Procedure, Section 4.
-Deploy Stent" for directions on deploying the stent with the:
+Deploy Stent" for directions on deploying the stent.